This course can be tailored to your needs for private, onsite delivery at your location.

 - Bonus Materials

 The workshop includes one of the only comprehensive books available on Docker.
-This Docker Containerization training class includes a free copy of Docker: Up & Running by Karl Matthias and Sean Kane.
+This Docker Containerization training class includes a free copy of Docker: Up & Running: Shipping Reliable Containers in Production 2nd Edition.
 This text from O'Reilly, plus your classroom guide, will serve as invaluable references for you to use back at work.

 To get the most out of the course, you should be familiar with some Linux basics, including package management, basic networking and simple shell scripting.